keboola/developers-docs/extend/custom-science/quick-start.md

 ![Input mapping configuration](/extend/custom-science/input-mapping.png)

 #### Step 4.4 - Output Mapping
-The same goes for output mapping - make sure to map from **result.csv** (the result of your [sample script](https://github.com/keboola/docs-custom-science-example-1/blob/master/main.R#L8)) to whatever output table you want to, let's say **out.c-main.custom-science-example**.
+The same goes for output mapping: make sure to map from **result.csv** (the result of your [sample script](https://github.com/keboola/docs-custom-science-example-1/blob/master/main.R#L8)) to whatever output table you want to, let's say **out.c-main.custom-science-example**.

 Leave *File input mapping* empty.

-[TODO - screenshot as with input m.]

 #### Step 4.5 - Configuration
 Leave *parameters* empty for now.
 In *Runtime parameters* enter the the configuration of the repository.